dwoltjer/webslides/README.md

 - **show_subcat** (bool, _optional_, default=True): If set to True, the subcategory will be displayed in the index and highlights pages.

 - **show_highlights_only** (bool, _optional_, default=False): If set to True, only content pages with highlights will be shown in the index and highlights pages.

+- **tooltips** (dict, _optional_, default=None): Dictionary with keys 'topcats' and 'subcats' and with topcat/subcat as keys, with each a dict wit keys and values with the respective topcat names and tooltip texts.

 ## Page Dictionary Parameters